 The members of the University Board pool are:

-- At least six current students with at least sophomore status nominated by the Student Government Association.
+- At least six current students with at least sophomore status appointed by the Student Government Association.

-- At least six faculty members nominated by the Faculty Council.
+- At least six faculty members appointed by the Faculty Council.

-- At least six staff members nominated by the Staff Council.
+- At least six staff members appointed by the Staff Council.

 Three members (one from each constituency) will comprise the panel for a University Board Hearing.
 This panel shall be chosen by the Moderator prior to the University Board Hearing.
 The Chairperson shall be decided upon at the time of the University Board Hearing.